 When Reese goes to pick up the two Talladega tickets, the sign at the vendor window says "Saturday Tickets."
 In reality, a Sprint Cup race (the circuit Ricky would have been racing in) would only take place on Sunday, especially at Talladega.

 When Ricky and Cal execute "Shake and Bake", they downshift before pulling out of line.
-With the exception of restarts, and entering and exiting pit road, you never have to shift during the race.
+With the exception of restarts, and entering and exiting pit road, shifting is not necessary during the race.
 Also, Ricky was single-handedly passing multiple cars at Talladega.
 With today's air packages and plates, passing one car alone is a feat that rarely occurs.

-Ricky was fired from Dennit Racing in the middle of the movie but before the last race it looks like his uniform still has Dennit Racing on it.
+Ricky was fired from Dennit Racing but before the last race it looks like his uniform still has Dennit Racing on it.
 However, a closer look shows that the wording has been at least partially removed, but that the stitching is still visible.

-Twice during the scene in Ricky's mother's kitchen, Texas Ranger mouths Walker's words.
+Twice in Ricky's mother's kitchen, Texas Ranger mouths Walker's words.
 Although this is a common actor's mistake, it makes sense in this particular context.
 These two are always planning and thinking together, so the idea that they can anticipate each other's every word is quite fitting.